 KeyShot is well-known as one of the best 3d rendering software to create amazing visuals.
 It is a real-time ray-tracing and global illumination program that displays results instantly and reduces the time to create realistic product visuals.
 Keyshot is gradually becoming one of the most favorite and popular 3D software chosen from artists all over the world with its amazing features.
-It supports importing the greatest number of 3D file formats out of any rendering software, and has an incredibly simple user interface with drag-n-drop material and environment presets, interactive labeling, texture mapping, physical lighting, animation and much more.
-Additionally, the software includes native support for over 30 leading 3D file formats, allows to keep the design in-sync across applications, reduce time for loading and increase time for creating.
+It supports importing the greatest number of 3D file formats out of any rendering software and has an incredibly simple user interface with drag-n-drop material and environment presets, interactive labeling, texture mapping, physical lighting, animation, and much more.
+Additionally, the software includes native support for over 30 leading 3D file formats, allows keeping the design in sync across applications, reduces the time for loading, and increases time for creating.

-To add a ground plane to your scene, simply click on the Edit on the main menu, select Add Geometry and choose Add Ground Plane from the menu, or use the Ctrl+G hotkey to add it quickly.
+To add a ground planes in Keyshot to your scene, simply click on the Edit on the main menu, select Add Geometry and choose Add Ground Plane from the menu, or use the Ctrl+G hotkey to add it quickly.

 If there are Library Models you add to your scene regularly, you can assign a hotkey to add them more quickly.
 You can update the hotkeys under Edit, Preferences, Hotkeys or, in the Library, Models tab, right-click on the model, select Assign Hotkey, and choose the one you would like to use.